 All PATs (extra points and 2-PT conversions)

-All TDs scored against the defense or special teams (including TDs from fake punts, returns from kickoff, punts, blocked punts)
+All TDs scored against the defense (including TDs from fake punts, returns from kickoff, punts, blocked punts)

 So just because the Miami Dolphins defeated the New England Patriots, 27-24, in Week 17 of the 2019 season doesn't mean the Patriots defense had 27 points allowed.